Festo is a leading supplier of automation solutions to the global markets serving over 180 countries.

 Hauppauge, NY 11788

-Product life cycles are becoming ever shorter.
-Less and less time is available, whether for development of an installation or its possible modernization.
-Companies and their employees therefore try to continuously optimize their processes as that is the only way they can remain competitive and deal with increasingly demanding challenges.
-This white paper offers guidance on the challenges in the individual value creation phases, support tools, how you can become even more productive with networked tools, and tips about which functions can be used and when.
+Companies are continuously optimizing processes in their efforts to remain competitive and deal with increasingly-demanding challenges.
+This white paper offers guidance on the challenges in the individual value creation phases, support tools, and how you can become even more productive with networked tools.

 Laboratory automation equipment makers need to stay flexible in their outsourcing strategies because their make‐versus‐buy decision drivers can change over time — a good reason to conduct periodic reviews to validate the continued relevance of their outsourcing decisions.
 This white paper offers four factors to help your outsourcing decision making process for lab automation.